quasarframework/quasar/docs/src/pages/icongenie/installation.md

 ### Input files

 With version 1 you required to have an app-icon.png and an app-splashscreen.png (at a fixed width and height).
 This is no longer the case with version 2.
-You will now just need a png file (its name can be anything) with transparency and with minimum of 64x64 px (but the higher, the better! -- recommended size: 1024x1024) for the icon, and then another optional png (any name) for the background of the splashscreens (min 128x128 px, but recommended is 1024x1024 px).
+You will now just need a png file (its name can be anything) with transparency and with minimum of 64x64 px (but the higher, the better! -- recommended min size: 1024x1024) for the icon, and then another optional png (any name) for the background of the splashscreens (min 128x128 px, but recommended minimum is 1024x1024 px).

 The splashscreens work in a completely different manner too.
 They will get generated with the icon on top of the optional background.
 The size ratio of the icon to width or height (whichever is lower) can be adjusted with the CLI params (`--splashscreen-icon-ratio`).
 You can even tell Icon Genie that the ratio is 0 so it won't add the icon on top of the background.